-This section will evaluate the student performance among the charter technical career centers in 2008-09 in three separate program areas: adult general education, career certificate, and apprenticeship programs.
-Students' technical and literacy skills acquisition or advancement is measured by "completion points:" occupational completion points (OCPs) for technical skills and literacy completion points (LCPs) for adult general education skills.
-Each point represents a discrete level of skill within a program.
-The first performance measure reported in this section is the percentage of students who earned at least one completion point during the 2008-09 academic year.
+This section will evaluate the student performance among the charter technical career centers in 2009-10 in three separate program areas: adult general education, career certificate, and apprenticeship programs.
+Students' technical and literacy skills acquisition or advancement is measured by -eompletion points:" literacy completion points (LCPs) for adult general education skills and occupational completion points (OCPs) for technical skills.
+Each completion point represents a discrete level of skill within a program.
+The first performance measure reported in this section is the percentage of students who earned at least one completion point during the 2009-10 academic year.
 While this measure indicates the breadth of learning gains among enrolled students, the second measure, the ratio of completion points to students enrolled, is a general measure of the number of skills acquired per student, or depth of learning, during the year.
 Because adult general education and career certificate categories are rather broad and include a variety of program types with different amounts of time required to earn completions, performance calculations are compared by program.
 For comparative purposes, we have calculated statewide averages for each program among all 42 non-charter technical centers for both measures.
 Small programs at the charter technical career centers (20 students or less) were excluded from the analysis.
 Note that because the following are comparisons of aggregated groups of students, student-level characteristics such as baseline academic performance and demographics are not controlled for in the analysis.
 Also, these are norm-referenced comparisons because there is no statewide, standardized, criterion-referenced performance measurement available.